adamant/adamant.language.reference/introduction.md

 * Type Inference on Local variable declarations
 * Diverging Functions
 * A Specific Infinite Loop Keyword
-* All `for` loops are iterator based
+* All for loops are iterator based
-* Iterator performance often optimizes down to a C style for loops
+* Iterator performance often optimizes down to a C style for loop
 * Operator Overloading
 * Object Literals - allows creation of single instance of anonymous type
 * Classes can be extended with additional methods in separate libraries